The Constructus Corporation: Formation of the band

 Following the breakup of Watkin Tudor Jones' project Max Normal in 2002, Jones moved from Johannesburg to Cape Town and began collaborating with DJ Dope of Krushed & Sorted and Felix Laband on the music for a multi-media project he had conceptualized, involving a graphic novel with a soundtrack and live show.
 These sessions spawned the "Man With No Name" track on African Dope's Cape of Good Dope compilation in 2002, which later gradually mutated into The Constructus Corporation outfit.

 The Ziggurat

 The Constructus Corporation's debut album, The Ziggurat, was released in 2002.
 It was a concept album, telling the story of a young rapper named Random Boy and his best friend, Kidtronic.
 The two protagonists live on a floating pyramid in outer space called the Ziggurat, and must save it from an entity known as the Constructus Corporation.
 It featured an accompanying graphic novel illustrated by Nikhil Singh.

-The Ziggurat was Jones' first collaboration with vocalist Anri du Toit, who is now one half of Die Antwoord under the name Yolandi Visser, along with Jones.
+The Ziggurat was Tudor Jones' first collaboration with vocalist Anri du Toit, who is now one half of Die Antwoord under the name Yolandi Visser, along with Tudor Jones.
 At the time, du Toit used the name Anica The Snuffling.